-(5) Evidence that the candidate's scholarship is valued by members of the discipline, such as citations to the candidate's work in books and peer-reviewed journal articles as demonstrated in google scholar or some other citations index.
+(4) Evidence that the candidate's scholarship is valued by members of the discipline, such as citations to the candidate's work in books and peer-reviewed journal articles as demonstrated in Google scholar or some other citations index.

-Notes regarding scholarly activity:

-- \All scholarly activity counted for tenure and promotion decisions must be in a substantive area of scholarship in political science. - \The level of recognition of work (local/regional for Associate Professor) / (national/international for full Professor) form part of the calculus in promotion decisions as discussed in the paragraphs above in this section. - \Evidence of rigorous peer review is important in assessing the quality of work and may be evidenced in many ways, including journal standards for peer review on the journal website.
-For other types of published work this may come in other forms, such as in blind reviewer comments returned to the author or invitations to submit in one's area of expertise based on one's reputation for strong scholarship in a particular area as opposed to invitation based on acquaintance.
-The nature of peer review will be addressed in annual review as well as in promotion letter Chair comments in order to clarify the nature of peer review associated with publications, as needed.
-Faculty have an option to submit materials substantiating the nature of peer review and any other indications of quality of a publication outlet with their annual review. - \Editing a scholarly book does not count as a book for the purpose of promotion to higher rank.
+Note on Scholarly Activity

+\All scholarly activity counted for tenure and promotion decisions must be in a substantive area of scholarship in the field for which the faculty member was hired, broadly construed.

+\Evidence of rigorous peer review is important in assessing the quality of work and may be evidenced in many ways, including journal standards for peer review, reviewer comments, invitations to submit in one's area based on expertise rather than personal acquaintance, among others.

+\Editing a scholarly book does not count as a book for the purpose of promotion to higher rank.
 With edited volumes, if one substantive chapter is authored, the work is treated as a book chapter.
-If, besides a substantive chapter, the candidate serving as editor contributed an introductory and a concluding chapter, then the work is treated as a peer-reviewed article. - \One textbook may be counted as a scholarly book for promotion above the rank of Associate Professor but is excluded from consideration in promotion decisions to the rank of Associate Professor. - \A scholarly book typically has a page count of 150 or more printed pages.
+If, besides a substantive chapter, the candidate serving as editor contributed an introductory and a concluding chapter, then the work is treated as a peer-reviewed article.

+\One textbook may be counted as a scholarly book for promotion above the rank of Associate Professor but is excluded from consideration in promotion decisions to the rank of Associate Professor.

+\A scholarly book typically has a page count of 150 or more printed pages.
 Shorter books or monographs in political science typically range from 60 to 100 pages.
-Work of an in-between length will be weighed in terms of quality by the Department Chair letter and justified in the candidate's statement of scholarly activity. - \For emphasis, it is repeated here what was stated earlier: quantitative measures of scholarship are no substitute for the exercise of professional judgment.
-They inform but do not trump judgment rendered by Department peers and the Chair.
-Reasons shall be adduced for all judgments.
+Work of an inbetween length will be weighed in terms of quality by the Department Chair letter and justified in the candidate's statement of scholarly activity.

+\Quantitative measures do not replace professional judgment.
+The Department or its faculty may render a decision that deviates from the expectations outlined above, but their reasoning (which may include a particularly high-impact publication or a particularly glaring weakness in performance, should be justified in writing.